macnick/facebook-clone/README.md

 - gem 'pg', '>= 0.18', '< 2.0'
 - gem 'rails', '~> 5.2.3'

-### To run on windows system we have to install the following gems
+### To run on windows system you have to install the following gems

 - gem 'wdm', '>= 0.1.0' if Gem.win_platform?
 - gem 'autoprefixer-rails'